• Go to app

 Klook ANZ

-Travelling to new and exciting places means more than just taking a holiday—it also beckons us to step outside our comfort zones to fully immerse ourselves in different cultures.
-Sometimes this can be challenging, like trying exotic foods we don’t usually eat, and at other times it might be a fresh experience that we feel honoured to participate in.
+Traveling to new and exciting places means more than just taking a holiday — it also beckons us to step outside our comfort zones to fully immerse ourselves in different cultures.
+Sometimes this can be challenging, like trying exotic foods we don’t usually eat, and at other times it might be a fresh experience that we feel honored to participate in.

-One simple yet beautiful way to learn more about Japanese culture is to don a kimono and explore the sights in it.
-By taking the time to hire a kimono, you will be fitted and appropriately dressed; each drape, fold, and tie will be executed precisely according to the way it is supposed to be worn.
+One simple yet beautiful way to learn more about Japan and its culture is to don a kimono and explore the city in it.
+By taking the time to rent a kimono, you will be fitted and appropriately dressed; each drape, fold, and tie will be executed precisely according to the way it is supposed to be worn.

-We’ve done the hard work, found the best places to hire a kimono in Japan, and pinpointed an Insta-ready location to take your picture in.
+We’ve done the hard work, found the best places to rent a kimono in Japan, and pinpointed an Insta-ready location to take your picture in.
 You’re welcome.

-Yes, tourists can hire and wear kimonos in Japan.
+Yes, tourists can rent and wear Japanese kimonos.
 Locals don’t mind when foreigners wear one (some are even amused when they see tourists donning them!).
-However, like in any other culture, there are rules to mind while wearing one:
+However, like in any other culture, there are rules to keep in mind while wearing one:

 • Kimonos are considered formal wear, while the yukata is an informal and lighter version of the kimono.